 10.00 – 12.00: The history of the Danish school system

-This presentation gives a short introduction to the history of the Danish basic education system, which has its roots in the first education law of 1814.
+This presentation gives a introduction to the history of the Danish basic education system, which has its roots in the first education law of 1814.
 All the education tools used in basic education have been available, free since the 1937 education law, and since 1953 free education has been the right of all children of school age.
 Today high school education, vocational and youth education and most further education is also free.

 12.00 – 14.00: Break with possibility for a walk on your own in the cosy old streets in the center of Copenhagen.

 14.00 – 16.00: The Danish folk high school – from 1844 to 2019